 Here's where you run into trouble as a budget traveler.
 Tickets to Nebraska games are in high demand and do not come cheaply.

 Newspaper classifieds provide leads, but use good sense.
 Some will be overpriced, and some sellers will insist you won't find available tickets.

 That's not always true.
 Arrive early and look in the area east of the stadium for sellers.
 The Yellow Pages include listings for a number of ticket outlets that will charge a modest "fee" above face value.
 Avoid seats on the east and west sides of the stadium that are above row 36, as they are under the upper deck and sight lines are poor.

-Whatever the source, expect to pay from $100-$300 USD per ticket, and even more for choice seats at key games.
+In the midst of the 4-8 season, ticket prices fell to unprecedented levels.
+But the announcement that former 'Husker quarterback Scott Frost would take over as head coach fueled fan enthusiasm and drove prices back into the high levels of previous years.
+Expect to pay from $100-$300 USD per ticket, and even more for choice seats at key games.
 But early-season non-conference game tickets often can be found for less than $100.

 As with any popular college football venue, it pays to try for those early-season game tickets.
 The late-season games tend to have more importance, fewer available seats and higher expense.